Oprah Winfrey visits Maui Humane Society following wildfire

-WAILUKU, Hawaii — Oprah Winfrey surprised the Maui Humane Society with a visit to thank the organization for evacuating animals during a wildfire.
+WAILUKU, Hawaii — Oprah Winfrey surprised the Maui Humane Society with a visit to thank the organization for evacuating animals during a wildfire, a report said.

-The Maui News reported Saturday that Winfrey is a part-time Maui resident who visited briefly Saturday, thanking a volunteer and taking a photo outside with the organization’s sign.
+Winfrey is a part-time Maui resident who visited the society briefly Saturday, thanking a volunteer and taking a photo outside with the organization’s sign, The Maui News reported Saturday.

+Winfrey is a society supporter, said Nancy Willis, the society’s director of development and community outreach.

+“We are appreciative and grateful that she recognized the hard work of the community,” Willis said.
-Officials say more than 200 animals were evacuated Thursday after a brush fire started in Maui’s southern area.

-Officials say the fire came close to the Human Society’s building in Puunene.
+More than 200 animals were evacuated Thursday after a brush fire started in Maui’s southern area, coming close to the Human Society’s building in Puunene before moving farther south, officials said.

+Winfrey posted the photo of herself at the shelter on social media and included a hashtag for the society, as well as the Maui police and fire departments.

+“Everyone’s safe including all the animals,” Winfrey wrote.
+“Thank you for your service.”

 Winfrey also gave permission Thursday for emergency officials to use a private road on her property if it was needed to evacuate residents and visitors.

+Maui resident Jack Moussally sent a message on Twitter to Winfrey asking her to “consider opening the ranch road so we can get upcountry.”

+“Hi there Jack.
+Access to the road was given to county officials immediately,” Winfrey responded.
+“This was many hours ago.
+Hoping for the safety of all.”

-Maui County spokesman Chris Sugidono says Winfrey’s road ultimately was not used.
+Winfrey’s road ultimately was not used, Maui County spokesman Chris Sugidono said.

 Information from: The Maui News, http://www.mauinews.com